 THE BACK STORY For the last few months my family and I have walked through a pretty difficult time.
-I’ve hesitated to write about it here – mostly because I’ve been processing all that’s happened – and frankly I didn’t want to process it publicly.
-The bottom line is that I was laid off in February mainly due […]
+I’ve hesitated to write about it here – mostly because I’ve been processing … Continue reading The Way God Provides: Packing Up A Family for St. Louis

 Not long ago I sat at my favorite coffee shop here in Charlottesville, VA.
-Across with me sat a man I have come to respect and appreciate – largely due to a book he authored (which is given some shape to the way I parent).
-In the course of our conversation he said, “You […]
+Across with me sat a man I have come to respect and appreciate – largely … Continue reading The Conclusion of Desire and the Kingdom

 “Therefore do not be anxious, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
-For the Gentiles seek after all these things, and your heavenly Father knows that you need them all.
-But seek first the kingdom of God and his righteousness, and all these things will be added […]
+For the Gentiles seek after all these things, and your … Continue reading Part 3 Desire and the Kingdom

 I do want my sons to live a good life.
 Most parents do.
 But where does my image of a good life come from?
 If I am being honest – … Continue reading Desire and the Kingdom part 2